Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 **Max Pool and Data Rearrangement Set 2 (M2R2)**

 This module performs the similar operations of max pooling and data rearrangement to M1R1 but on a smaller set of the feature map.
 It moves and rearranges data from AI Engine tile, core02, to AI Engine tiles, core03 and core05.
-The output from the second AI Engine tile, core02, is sent to the PL as 16 images of 8x8 representing the 2D image as a column in a row major order is laid out as an array of 64 x 16 bytes array.
+The output from the second AI Engine tile, core02, is sent to the PL as 16 images of 8x8 representing the 2D image as a column in a row major order is laid out as an array of 64x16 bytes array.
 Then a max pool operation is performed and a value is returned from a 2x2 matrix.
 The results are stored in a register file configured as 16 images of 4x4 bytes which then are rearranged before being sent out using two AXI4-Stream to the two AI Engine tiles, core03 and core05.

 **Data Mover Kernel**

-The PL based data mover kernel consist of MM2S and S2MM kernels.
+The PL-based data mover kernel consist of MM2S and S2MM kernels.
 This module gets the initial image from DDR memory through the NoC and sends the data to AI Engine tile, core01 (after input processing unit inside `lenet_kernel`).
 It also receives data from AI Engine tile, core04, and streams out the data to DDR memory through the NoC.
-The side facing NoC uses a memory mapped AXI4 interface (MM-AXI4) and the side facing the AI Engine array uses an AXI4-Stream interface.
+The side-facing NoC uses a memory mapped AXI4 interface (MM-AXI4) and the side facing the AI Engine array uses an AXI4-Stream interface.

 </details>